Two sided ergodic singular control and mean field game for diffusions: Control problem

+\end{itemize} \end{assumptions} \begin{remark} In the control problem case, when there is no aggregate of players, the cost function depends only on the first variable.
+We then set the second variable above to $y=0$, and denote $c(x)=c(x,0)$.
+This function satisfies $c(x)\geq c(x_0)\geq 0$ for some $x_0$, $c(x)+K\geq\alpha |x|$, for some positive constants $K$ and $\alpha$, and the functions are $\pi_1(x)=c(x)+q_d\mu(x)$ and $\pi_2(x)=c(x)-q_u\mu(x)$ have their respective minima at $x^0_1,x^0_2$, and satisfy \eqref{E:pinecesidad}. \end{remark} \begin{definition} We define the ergodic cost function as

-The existence of a unique pair of optimal controls within the class of reflecting controls was obtained by \citet{Alvarez}, from where we borrow the notation and assumptions.
-More precisely the author proved the next two results:
+where $\eta=(U,D)$ is an admissible control in $\mathcal{A}$. \end{definition} The existence of a unique pair of optimal controls within the class of reflecting controls was obtained by \citet{Alvarez}, from where we borrow the notation and assumptions.
+In the following result, we summarize (in a convenient way for our purposes) results of Lemma 2.1 and Theorem 2.3 from \cite{Alvarez}.
+Let us mention that condition \eqref{E:kalpha} is not necessary for \cite{Alvarez} results, we will use it in the sequel to prove optimality within the class of feasible controls. \begin{theorem}[\cite{Alvarez}] Under Assumption \ref{A:Assumptions2}: {\rm(a)} If $a<b$ then